 2.2.
 Photogrammetric Projection Accuracy

 The first validation experiment was designed to ensure that the camera interior and exterior orientation were set accurately using a pinhole camera model.
 The pinhole camera model represents an ideal test case and is commonly the output from render engines.
 While Vertex Shaders algorithms can be programmed and implemented into a Computer Graphics workflow to accurately simulate lens distortion, the programming and implementation of this method is time consuming and can be confusing for someone not familiar with computer graphics.
-For this experiment, lens effects were simulated in post-processing by distorting the pixels and re-interpolating onto a grid.
+A pinhole camera model was used for this experiment to validate the photogrammetric accuracy of the Blender Render Engine.
 This initial experiment was performed by creating a simple scene consisting of a 1000 m3 cube with a 10x10 black-and-white checkerboard pattern on each wall, as depicted in Figure 1.
 The corner of each checkerboard was defined to have known 3D world coordinates.
 A series of images was rendered using various camera rotations, translations, focal lengths, sensor sizes, and principal point coordinates.
 To ensure that the images were rendered correctly, the coordinates of the checkerboard corners were calculated from the rendered imagery using a corner feature detector and compared to the expected coordinates of the targets using photogrammetric equations.
 The differences between the image-derived coordinates and the photogrammetric equation derived coordinates should have a mean of 0 in both dimensions, and a subpixel variance on the order of the accuracy of the image corner feature detector.